2026-05-20 12:10:37 | EST

 News Analysis

-Build your portfolio alongside our experts.
-Risk-adjusted optimization to create a resilient portfolio that weathers volatility and captures upside.
-Diversify across sectors to minimize concentration risk.
+Build a winning portfolio with expert guidance and scientific optimization.
+Asset allocation suggestions, sector weighting analysis, and risk contribution assessment to construct a resilient portfolio.
+Create a portfolio optimized for risk-adjusted returns.
 A recent feature in The Straits Times titled "Hacking your brain to become who you want to be" has sparked renewed interest in the neurotechnology and cognitive enhancement sector.
 The article highlights how advances in brain-computer interfaces (BCIs) and neurostimulation are moving from science fiction to practical applications, catching the attention of investors and industry watchers.
 While no specific companies or financial figures were cited, the coverage underscores a growing public fascination with self-optimisation technologies that could reshape personal development, healthcare, and even workplace productivity.

 Live News